Patent 5139684 Blood electrification, filed Nov 16 1990, granted Aug 18 1992

 www.dragonfly75.com/eng/patent.html

-Electrically conductive method and systems for treatment of blood and other
+Electrically conductive method and systems for treatment of blood and

-body fluids and/or synthetic fluids with electric forces
+other body fluids and/or synthetic fluids with electric forces

-Inventors: Dr. Steven Kaali and Peter Schwolsky
+Inventors: Dr. Steven Kaali, Peter Schwolsky

-Abstract: A new process and system for treatment of blood and/or
+new process and system for treatment of blood and/or

 other body fluids and/or synthetic fluids from a donor to a recipient or storage